ZoneMinder/zoneminder/README.txt

   starting point.

-o    FEATURE - The zmpkg.pl scripts now attempts to determine the supported syntax of the `su' command so it should work even with distributions like Slackware that don't support the -shell option.
+o    FEATURE - The zmpkg.pl scripts now attempts to determine the supported syntax of the 'su' command so it should work even with distributions like Slackware that don't support the -shell option.
 Previously this required a hand edit. o     FEATURE - Some common perl functionality has been  moved